 Security of supply

-The motion mandates the Federal Council to revise the legislation so that medical devices from regulatory systems outside of Europe can also be authorised in Switzerland.
+The motion mandates the Federal Council to revise the relevant legislation so that medical devices from regulatory systems outside Europe can also be authorised in Switzerland.
+The implementation work will initially focus on medical devices that have been approved by the US Food and Drug Administration (FDA).

 The current legislation on medical devices remains in force.